 Thoroughbred Horse Racing is my passion.
 It started when at the age of 9 I found a book called Come On Seabiscuit by Ralf Moody on my Mother’s shelf.
 Reading that book was one of the most exciting things I ever did as a kid.
 I read it so many times that I had entire chapters committed to memory and the dust jacket worn and ripped beyond recognition from so much use.
 From that point on I was hopelessly addicted, reading every book on horse racing I could get my hands on, especially racehorse biographies.

 Curlin is probably my favorite racehorse of all time.
 Being able to attend six of his races will always be one of the highlights of my life.
 Whenever I need to re-find some inspiration in my life all I need to do is watch one of his incredible victories and relive the memories.
 Rachel Alexandra ranks right up there too.
 As any horse racing fan will tell you it’s almost impossible to choose just one favorite and I am no exception.
 Phar Lap and Citation are another two of my all time favorites and the list could go on and on.

 I was homeschooled my entire life by my parents and graduated High School in 2006 at the age of 17.
-I have done several years of community college in mostly general courses and one semester at a university as a Communications major.
-Currently I am pursuing a Marketing degree with the hopes of entering the Thoroughbred Horse Racing field as a writer or journalist , or in the marketing/advertising/promotions side of the industry.
+Currently I am completing my Marketing degree with the hopes of entering the Thoroughbred Horse Racing field as a writer/journalist , or in the marketing/advertising/promotions side of the industry.

-Later in the year Lord Greystoke was finally able to break through with a 4 ½ length win which made me feel like the world’s richest thoroughbred owner and fueled my appetite.
+Later in the year Lord Greystoke was finally able to break through with a 4 ½ length win which made me feel like one of the world’s most accomplished thoroughbred owners and further fueled my appetite.
 I think it would be rally neat to win the Appleton Stakes (Gr.3) at Gulfstream Park, even though I’m generally a bigger fan of dirt racing I can’t help but think it would be neat for me to win a race with the same name as my last name.